 Paragraph 2 – Prohibition to accumulate offices.
 The offices of Chairman of the Board and Chief Executive Officer cannot be held by the same person, with due regard to the provisions of the Novo Mercado Rules.

 Paragraph 3 – Independent Board Members.
 At least two (2) or twenty per cent (20%), whichever is higher, of the members of the Board of Directors shall be independent board members, in accordance with the definition established in the Novo Mercado Rules, and the qualification of the appointed members as independent directors shall be resolved upon by the general meeting electing them.
+The Board of Directors should disclose on an annual basis an evaluation regarding the independence of these members, justifying any circumstances that may affect their characterization as independent.

 Paragraph 4 – Rounding-up.
 Whenever calculation of the percentage defined in the precedent paragraph shall generate a fractional number the Company shall proceed with the rounding up to the immediately subsequent whole number.